 Tamang Heritage Trek is fairly a new and off-the-beaten-path trek established in the Langtang Region from 2004.
-The trek starts from Syabru Besi, around 8 hours drive north from Kathmandu to the pristine Langtang region.
+The trek starts from Syabru Besi, around 8 hours’ drive north from Kathmandu to the pristine Langtang region.
 After staying the first night at Syabru, you will complete a circuit via the villages of Gatlang, Tatopani, Briddim via Nagthali, Thuman, and Timure.
 Once you enter the Langtang National Park, on the way to Timure, you will encounter endangered wildlife species.
-The park has 14 vegetation types in 18 ecosystem.
+The park has 14 vegetation types in 18 ecosystems.
 The conservation efforts began after the region was first established as Nepal’s first national park in 1976.

 The Tamang Heritage trail isn’t as busy as the Everest Base Camp Trek or the Annapurna Circuit Trek, hence it isn’t as commercialized as well.
 But this also brings forth the best of experience – the people’s way of living; their culture and heritage, isn’t diluted with commercial operations as in other regions of Nepal.
 You won’t be walking to the foot of an 8,000er or crossing a high mountain pass, but the trek promises value in terms of cultural and heritage experience unlike any other.